yuanshi17/smart-cat-project/README.md

 Fetches real-time weather data for a selected city.
 The system then uses this data to simulate suggestions, e.g.:
-If it’s too cold, recommend more indoor activity time.
+If it’s too cold, recommend to keep cats warm.
-If it’s sunny, suggest window time or outdoor exploration (if safe).